JuliaEarth/GeoStats.jl/docs/src/estimation.md

 - Simple Kriging
 - Ordinary Kriging
-- Universal Kriging (polynomial drift for the mean)
+- Universal Kriging
+- External Drift Kriging

 All these variants follow the same interface: an estimator object is first created with a given data configuration and variogram model, and then estimates are made at various locations.